 In other words, if you have three Marriott personal cards then you wouldn’t get 45 elite nights.
 However, if you have a personal card and the Marriott Bonvoy Business™ Amex Card, you’d get 30 elite nights!

 This really makes it more attainable to earn Platinum status in the long run, which is where status really gets valuable.
 Platinum status requires 50 nights, so if you were getting 30 elite nights per year from credit cards, you’d only need 20 more elite nights.
+This would be my preferred way of earning this status, rather than spending $75,000 on the card.

 Premium Internet At Marriott Properties